rusq/xls2sheets/README.md

   * In **Target** - a *Google SpreadsheetID* and one or more *Address* to copy to, i.e. "Backup!A1".
 Optionally, one can specify whether to *Create* the worksheet or *Clear* the destination worksheet before copying.
+    Additionally, one can specify a filename for export in *Location* parameter (see example below).
   * It is important to have exactly same number of **Source Address Range** entries and **Target Addresses**.
 I.e. if you're about to copy two sheets from an Excel file, make sure that you specify two target